There are two things you need to know about rats;

 Over time, the mortar between bricks becomes weak and will crumble away.

-Gaps between bricks offer a Rat the opportunity to enter your house and set up home in your cavity wall.
+Gaps between bricks offer a rat the opportunity to enter your house and set up a home in your cavity wall.

-It is very important that you regularly assess your home for weak mortar and call in an expert to re-point for you to ensure any Rat’s cannot get in.
+You must regularly assess your home for weak mortar and call in an expert to re-point to ensure any rats cannot get in.

 4. Air Conditioning

-Air conditioning units need to pass through your walls to the outside, which will give a Rat the opportunity to find a weakness to exploit.
+Air conditioning units need to pass through your walls to the outside, allowing a rat to find a weakness to exploit.

 5. Cable Holes

 Many homes have cable or satellite television.
-In order for the cables to reach the inside of the house, there needs to be a hole to pass the cables through.
+For the cables to reach the inside of the house, there must be a hole to pass the cables.

-If this route into your house is used by a Rat, you are likely to get some warning signs, especially as they would have chewed through the cable!
-An early warning sign would be an inconsistent television signal, or maybe no signal at all.
+If a rat uses this route into your house, you will likely get some warning signs, especially as they would have chewed through the cable!
+For example, an early warning sign would be an inconsistent television signal or maybe no signal.

 Check your cables for signs of chewing.

-Why you do not want Rats in your cavity walls
+The reason why you do not want rats in your cavity walls

-There is one very good reason why you do not want Rats in the cavity walls, and it is the same reason why you should not use Rat poison!
-When a Rat dies in your cavity wall, it will decompose.
+There is one excellent reason you do not want rats in the cavity walls, and it is the same reason you should not use rat poison!
+When a rat dies in your cavity wall, it will decompose.

 You will no doubt need to enlist the help of a professional.

-There are many ways that a Rat can get in the cavity walls.
+There are many ways that a Rat can get into the cavity walls.
 The 5 above are the most common.

-Every few months you should be performing a routine check on the outside of your home.
-Check for holes, for weak points, and anything that needs to pass from the inside of your house to the outside.
-Look at cabling and look for pipework.
-Record all entry points and make a checklist that you can use for each check.
+Every few months, you should perform a routine check outside your home.
+Check for holes, weak points, and anything that needs to pass from inside your house to outside.
+Look at the cabling and look for pipework.
+Record all rat entry points and make a checklist that you can use for each check.